Season 1, Episode 48

 Vanessa Lapointe:

-And all of this is what allows us to develop into this experience of being good at regulating our ownselves over time.
+And all of this is what allows us to develop into this experience of being good at regulating our own selves over time.
 The child having been regulated enough times from the outside will onboard that and that kind of flexing of disappointment and upset and whatever the in and the out of the relationship is, what’s going to allow them to grow into that.
-What Trump said further was that when it gets problematic, so he calls this the good and the bad.
+What Trump said further was that when it gets problematic, he calls this the good and the bad.
 We’re in attunement.
 We’re not in attunement.
 That’s the good and the bad.
-The ugly is when you fall out of attunement and gets stuck and there’s no move made towards rea attuning to what it is that’s going on for the child.
+The ugly is when you fall out of attunement and get stuck and there’s no move made towards re-attuning to what it is that’s going on for the child.
 So from that perspective, three oh and go 30, 30% of the time and you’re like a rockstar parent.

 Lorne Brown:

-I’ll have to more confessions here.
-So this helps because I have own personal experience.
+I have more to confess here.
+So this helps because I have my own personal experience.
 If somebody goes unconscious as a parent and you realize it an hour later or two days later, you can do a redo, you can still go and come alongside your child and heal that, can you?
-Not a

 Vanessa Lapointe: